 Of course, they simply echoed the teaching of Jesus.
 Jesus said, “I am the way and the truth and the life.
 No one comes to the father except through me’” (John 14:6; cf. Acts 4:12; see also: 1 Timothy 2:3-6; Titus 2:11; 2 Peter 3:9; 1 John 2:2).

 Given the widespread hesitation toward absolute truth, it’s wise to emphasize the inclusive aspects of our message.
 The good news of salvation is meant for all people.
-At least seven truths related to the gospel apply to all people – without exception.
+At least eight truths related to the gospel apply to all people – without exception.

 - God has demonstrated his love for all people (John 3:16).